emmanuelparadis/pegas/README.md

 This repository contains:
 - the current development (next to be on CRAN) version of pegas (-> pegas/);
-- any new code to be tested by anybody (-> newcode/).
+- new code to be tested before being included in pegas/ (-> newcode/).

 More information on pegas (including description of data structures):